Legal Support for SEIS and EIS Investment Schemes

 SEIS & EIS Tax Relief Schemes Do’s…

 Get Advance Assurance: Advance Assurance is available in respect of both SEIS and EIS.
-As neither relief can be applied for until the investment in question has been made, submitting the relevant information to HRMC ahead of this allows the company to get an indication of whether HMRC agree that the investment (and the company) will qualify under the terms of either regime.
+As neither SEIS and EIS tax relief can be applied for until the investment in question has been made, submitting the relevant information to HMRC ahead of this allows the company to get an indication of whether HMRC agrees that the SEIS and EIS investments (and the company) will qualify under the terms of either regime.
 This means that if there is any objection by HMRC as to eligibility, this can be dealt with before any investment, which otherwise may not qualify.

 Having said that, the assurance itself is based on the information provided, so the more specific and accurate an application for advance assurance is, the more reliable the indication from HMRC will be as a result.

-Onboard Funds & Issue Shares Compliantly: Take in SEIS funds first and issue your SEIS shares at least a day before your EIS shares.
+Onboard Funds & Issue Shares Compliantly: Take in SEIS funds first and issue your SEIS shares at least a day before your EIS shares to ensure that both SEIS and EIS tax relief is preserved for your investors.
 Shares will not be SEIS eligible if they are issued on the same day as EIS shares.
 If you do issue both sets of shares on the same day, then you would need to opt for EIS relief on all of them.

 Be Cautious of Self-Serve Platforms or a DIY Approach: Get advice prior and instruct professionals to submit your Advance Assurance and Compliance Statements.
-The SEIS and EIS requirements are complex and, as mentioned above, not all mistakes can be rectified.
+The SEIS and EIS schemes are complex, and as mentioned above, not all mistakes can be rectified, which can jeopardise the SEIS and EIS relief available to your investors.
 The most common mistakes encountered on applications include:

 Value provided to the investor by the company hasn’t been declared.
 Where value is received by an investor, relief may be reduced or withdrawn.
 Care should be taken when confirming whether or not value has been received as transactions that you wouldn’t necessarily expect, e.g. the company repaying a loan to an investor, may also count as value.